-Please note: Applicants that received funding through the 2004-2010, 2011 and/or 2012 SWPI are required to submit any outstanding reporting prior to 2015 applications being considered.
+Applicants that received funding through SWPI from 2004-2013 are required to submit any outstanding reporting prior to 2016 applications being considered.

 Submission of Applications

 Applications should be submitted as Word or PDF files.
 If you choose to submit your application by e-mail, hard copies do not need to follow.